Twin-Skin vs Standard Log Cabin: Insulation, Performance and Dealer Margins

 Standard Construction is Ideal For

-- Summer houses and entertaining spaces: Seasonal structures used for leisure during warmer months do not require high-performance insulation
+- Summer houses and entertaining spaces used mainly during warmer months.

 Twin-Skin Construction is Ideal For